 The ability of laser hair removal and electrolysis to permanently remove unwanted hair is often misleading.
 For some, both treatments are necessary while others may benefit from one or the other.

 If laser is used on the face, chin or lip area of women where all the hair is not actively growing it could cause more hair to begin growing.
-Laser targets color and is much less effective on light and fine hair.
+Laser Hair Removal targets color and is much less effective on light and fine hair.
 Women with dark skin are also difficult to treat as the laser cannot distinguish between the color of the hair and the color of the skin.
 Laser works best on light skin with dark hair and areas where all the hair is actively growing such as under arms, on the legs and in the bikini area.
-Take a tour at this site https://spainthecitydallas.com/ to know more about laser hair removal services.

 Why can’t I treat an area with laser where just a few hairs are visible?